intbio/nuclLEGO/DNA_and_dimers/README.md

-3D printed model of nucleosome core particle consisting from DNA and 4 histone dimers
+3D printed model of nucleosome core particle consisting of DNA and 4 histone dimers
 ========

 Contents